History of Catalan: 18th century to the present: Spain

-But, despite the spread of media in Catalan, democracy consolidated an asymmetric regime of bilingualism of sorts, wherein the Spanish government has employed a system of laws that favored Spanish over Cataln, which becomes the weaker of the two languages, and therefore, in the absence of other states where it is spoken, is doomed to extinction in the medium or short term.
-In the same vein, its use in the Spanish Congress is prevented, and it is prevented from achieving official status Europe, unlike less spoken languages such as Gaelic.
+But, despite the spread of media in Catalan, democracy consolidated an asymmetric regime of bilingualism of sorts, wherein the Spanish government has employed a system of laws that favored Spanish over Catalan, which becomes the weaker of the two languages, and therefore, in the absence of other states where it is spoken, is doomed to extinction in the medium or short term.
+In the same vein, before 2023, its use in the Spanish Congress was prevented, and it is prevented from achieving official status in Europe, unlike less spoken languages such as Gaelic.
 In other institutional areas, such as justice, Plataforma per la Llengua has denounced Catalanophobia.
 The association Soberania i Justícia have also denounced it in an act in the European Parliament.
 It also takes the form of linguistic secessionism, originally advocated by the Spanish extreme right and which has finally been adopted by the Spanish government itself and state bodies.